 As a consequence, students will be required to complete numerous assessment tasks at our Southport campuses in specially created simulated environments on specified days.
 Some assessment tasks require the use of very expensive hire equipment.

 In the event that a student does not attend a scheduled assessment task (as advised by email to their registered address) the student might have to pay to arrange a private assessment opportunity.
 (The fee is based on the actual cost of the assessor and equipment: up to $1,500.00.
 Evidenced compelling and compassionate circumstances might create exemptions).

 Equipment, tools, materials, and protective equipment are provided by the college.
 Students are required to bring their own closed toe shoes and steel toe boots whenever necessary in order to achieve competence in their course units.
+Students are also encouraged to bring their own tools and equipment if they have it.
+Owning your own tools and equipment may make it easier for students to find vocational placement for the work component of the course.
 Staff will provide extensive advice.

 If students successfully complete all units of their course more than two calendar weeks prior to their course completion date (as per Confirmation of Enrolment) we are legally required to report the cessation of their enrolment to The Department of Home Affairs.